psb1558/Elstob-font/README.md

 # Building

 To build Elstob, you'll need [fontmake](https://github.com/googlefonts/fontmake), which requires Python 3.7 or later.
 (If your system supplies Python 2.N, install the latest version of Python in a virtual environment.)
 Install fontmake via pip, and, if you want hinting in the variable font, install [Xgridfit version 3](https://github.com/psb1558/xgridfit-3), following the instructions at the Xgridfit 3 site.

-Aside from fontmake, the build script (`build_font`, a Bash script) requires tools that are standard on the Mac and in Linux systems (sorry, I know little about Windows).
-One possible catch: in lines 114 and 125 the script calls gsed—that's the name Homebrew gives to GNU sed to distinguish it from BSD sed, which comes with the system.
-If you are building in Linux, you may need to change “gsed” in those lines to “sed.”
+In addition to fontmake and its dependencies, you will need ttfautohint (for hinting of TrueType static fonts), psautohint (for hinting of CFF fonts), Xgridfit (for hinting the variable fonts), GNU sed (already installed on Linux systems; on the Mac install gsed via Homebrew), and xsltproc (already installed on Linux systems and on the Mac).

 To run `build_font`, open a terminal, navigate to the `source` directory, make the file `build_font` executable (`chmod +x build_font`), and run it: `./build_font -h`.